How did you cope?

 I saw Deborah Hamolsky, a nurse at UCSF who provides emotional support for breast cancer patients like me.
 I walked in with slumped shoulders and a downer attitude.
 I came out with the tools for coping.
 And she taught me to arm myself with as much knowledge as I can.

-I also joined a support group through UCSF's Cancer Resource Center.
+I also joined a support group through UCSF's Patient and Family Cancer Support Center.
 I got tremendous support from talking with other women who had been through cancer.
 It's different from talking to your sister or your best friend who haven't heard those words, "You have cancer."
 Talking to people who have been there gave me new hope and a beacon of light.

 How was your breast cancer treated?